Darthstevo/AWS-web-stack/README.md

 The infrastructure design for this is to have a reliable and fail proof/redundant web stack..

-## There are plans to automate in the future. have a “2-way door” decision, look at failures and remove them. ##

 Going by the 5 Pillars of a well-Architected framework;

-Operational Excellence:
+* Operational Excellence: Plans to automate in the future. have a “2-way door” decision, look at failures and remove them.

 * Security: Create users with least privilege, separate duties, enable traceability by monitoring and alerting.
 Apply security at all layers.
 Plan for security events.